tardate/LittleArduinoProjects/Kinetics/BEAM/Vivian/README.md

 ![scope_330uH](./assets/scope_330uH.gif?raw=true)

-That shows quite a bit of useless oscillation, this can be dampened by switching up to a 2.2mH inductor (as used in the final build).
+There is quite a bit of useless oscillation, which can be dampened by switching up to a 2.2mH inductor (as used in the final build).
 In this trace:

 * CH1 (Yellow) - voltage at LX (output from the boost converter)